 My six rental properties were producing consistent cash flow, but only because I was doing most of the work myself.
 I was my own electrician, painter, and property manager.
 You get the idea.

-The Des Moines market is fairly small and it’s difficult finding a property manager to handle single-family properties.
+The Des Moines market is fairly small, and it’s difficult to find a property manager to handle single-family properties.

 The downside to less expensive properties on the other side of the tracks was constant tenant headaches, complaints by city housing inspectors when the properties were abused, and missing work evicts a tenant in court.